When I was a child, a family friend – the sort of close friend that in the 1950s we children would call Auntie – always used to make Easter biscuits.

 - When completely cold they can be stored in an airtight tin.

-Please take a look at my other Easter baking recipe – Traditional Easter Simnel Cake and Hot Cross Buns for Good Friday.
+Please take a look at my other Easter baking recipes – Traditional Easter Simnel Cake and Hot Cross Buns for Good Friday.